Flexible AC transmission system: Theory

 From the above equations, it can be seen that there are three variables that affect real and reactive power flow on a Transmission Line: the voltage magnitudes at either bus, the line reactance between the buses, and the voltage phase-angle difference between the buses.
-All FACTs devices operation on the fundamental principal that changing one or more of these variables will change the real and reactive power flow on the transmission line.
+All FACTs devices operate on the fundamental principle that changing one or more of these variables will change the real and reactive power flow on the transmission line.
 Some FACTs devices will just change a single variable, while others will control all three.

 It should be noted, and will be made more explicit below, that FACTs devices do not create or add real power to the system, they simply affect the circuit parameters between two points to affect how and when power flows.

 Types of FACTs devices

 Given that FACTs device can change up to three parameters to affect power flow (voltage, impedance, and/or phase-angle), they are often categorized by what parameter they are controlling.
 As the conventional devices for controlling voltage (shunt capacitors and shunt inductors) and impedance (series capacitors and load-flow reactors) are so common, FACTs devices targeting voltage and impedance parameters are categorized as shunt and series devices, respectively.